luckyrider/deep-dive-into-spark/docs/architecture/spark-architecture.md

 # Spark Architecture

+## Overview
-Architectural design principles, methodologies, patterns and best practices to tackle complexity of such a sophisticated distributed system.
+Architectural design principles, patterns and best practices to tackle complexity of such a sophisticated distributed system.

 * Performance and scalability